 Many investors closely follow the price-to-earnings (P/E) ratio.
 They believe this tool allows them to determine whether an individual stock or the entire stock market offers value.
 The general interpretation is that low P/E ratios are found in cheap stocks that offer the greatest potential.
 A high P/E ratio, on the other hand, indicates the stock is potentially overvalued and is unlikely to deliver gains that are better than average.

 This is a simple idea.
-Like many simple ideas related to the stock market, especially ideas that are widely followed, this one does not work very well.
+Like many simple ideas related to the stock market trading, especially ideas that are widely followed, this one does not work very well.

 The first problem we face when using the P/E ratio is defining the “E” or deciding which earnings to use.
 This makes a big difference in the level of the ratio.
 For the S&P 500, for example, we could use GAAP earnings, as reported earnings or forward earnings.
 The same is true for any individual stock as well.